isr-martinez1224/Fitness-Application-Python-Project/README.md

 In this screen, the user can add and see their information regarding their weight over specific dates.
 Still a WIP, but the idea is there.
 Only Add Measurements works for now.

+* **Graph**

+   This graph displays the user's progress based on the information they submitted.
+The plotted points make it easier to see which points of data were used.
+Currently only displays based on the data that was previously entered, dynamic refresh display still in development.

-* **View Measurements - Select Here**
+* **Edit Measurements Button**

-   This is where the user can select where they want to navigate to next.
-Currently there are 2 options: Weight Measurements or Waist Circumference Measurements.
-Currently only Weight works as an option but others will be implemented as features are developed.
+   This button will let the user edit an entry if they need to, currently in development.

-* **Submit Button**
+* **Add Measurements Button**

-   This button is used once the user has made a selection.
+   This button will let the user enter a new entry based on the values entered in the Weight and Date fields.
+The weight must be a number in pounds (lbs) and the date in (YYYY/MM/DD) format.
+The entry fields are currently also displayed on this menu, but there are some ideas to turn these into sub menus.

-* **Log Off Button**
+* **Return to Main Menu Button**

-   This button is used to close the program.
-Essentially another way to close the window.
+   This button is used to go back to the main menu screen.